RasaHQ/rasa-demo/data/nlu/nlu.md

 - when should i use [rasa](product) and when should i use [rasa x](product)
 - what is the difference between [rasa open source](rasa) and [rasa x](product)
 - is [rasa open source](product) needed for [rasa x](product)?
+- what is the difference between rasaand rasa x

 ## intent:faq/ee
 - Can you tell me about the enterprise edition?